eshlox/simplicity/exampleSite/content/posts/2017/images.md

 images: [/images/image-1.jpg]
 ---

-Use markdown to diplay an image.
+Use markdown to display an image.

 ```markdown
 ![Alt text](/images/image-1.jpg "Photo by Ales Krivec on Unsplash")